I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

 Investigators were a tad put off by Allan’s subdued demeanor during questioning.
-His wife had just been murdered, but he exhibited none of the emotions typical of a recent widower by violent crime: sadness, anger, and a demand for the case to be solved.
+His wife had just been murdered, but he exhibited none of the emotions typical of a recent widower by violent crime: sadness, anger, a demand for the case to be solved.
 No, Allan Gore was a man of few words.

-In the meantime, facts were coming to light; such as the killer showered following the murder and a rubber sandal print had been discovered near the body.
+In the meantime, facts were coming to light; such as the killer showered following the murder, and a rubber sandal print had been discovered near the body.

 Although Allan had answered “No” to the question about an extramarital affair, he called investigators back later and confessed to having had a past affair with Candy Montgomery.

 It was a startling revelation and sent the investigation in a new direction.
 Police wanted to question Candy again, as previously she’d made no mention of her affair with Allan.